benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 ### Use authorized SSH keys

-Configure the LiveData Migrator service to use authorized SSH keys instead of a password by following these steps:
+Configure the LiveData Migrator service to use authorized SSH keys instead of a password:

 1. Comment out the `ssh.shell.password` configuration property so that password access is disabled.
 1. Specify an authorized keys file with `ssh.shell.authorized-public-keys-file` to allow access from authorized clients that hold a matching private key.